zeel073/philipkart-order-management-project/README.md

 # philipkart-order-management-project
-This project allows users to login and signup through username and password.
+This project allows users to login through username and password.
 It also allows users to sign up.
+Users can also manage products in their cart.

 For better understanding, add below key value pairs in your local storage (*required).